scalableminds/webknossos/docs/dashboard.md

 Normal users can start or continue annotations and work on tasks.
 [Admins and Team Managers](./users.md#access-rights-roles) also have access to dedicated administration screens and advanced dataset properties.

-You can view the dataset, or create new skeleton or volume annotations from this screen.
+You can view the dataset, or create a new skeleton or volume annotations from this screen.
 Search for your dataset by using the search bar or by sorting any of the table columns.
 Learn more about managing datasets in the [Datasets guide](./datasets.md).